 In this tutorial, we will use a data set of Art Gallery Exhibition as an example.
 Let’s imagine you are an Art Gallery manager who wants to compare the data set of Estimated Value and Issue Price (Actual Sold Price) for each item under a certain defined category.

 By using a Pivot Table, you can calculate the sum of Est. values, and the sum of Issue prices for all the items based on their categories.
 In addition to this, you can see how much of a discount you have offered for each category as a result of Est. Value and Issue Price difference.
 And you can also see how much Gain/Loss you have made in the context of a targeted flat discount rate, say 50%.

 For these other requirements, you will be working with Calculated Fields in your Pivot Table, named “Offered Discount,” “Targeted Issue Price” and “Gain/Loss.”

 Here, you will learn how to create, change and add/subtract 2 Fields in Pivot Table using this a data set of Art Gallery Exhibition.

-Now, we need to add or create above mentioned Calculated Fields into the Pivot Table, which use values of these fields, as shown in the above image, in the formula to make calculations.
+Now, we need to add or create the above-mentioned Calculated Fields into the Pivot Table.
+This use values of these fields, as shown in the above image, in the formula to make calculations.

-How to add/create Calculated Fields in Pivot Table
+How to add/create Calculated Fields in a Pivot Table

-The Calculated Fields are added, one by one in the following these steps.
+The Calculated Fields are added, one by one in the following steps.